-A few years ago, we got a chance to sponsor the Shannon bridge roundabout and were given the opportunity to design and plan out an installation for the city circle.
+A few years ago, we got a chance to sponsor the Shannon Bridge roundabout and were given the opportunity to design and plan out an installation for the city circle.
 We really wanted to make an interesting eye-catching piece and move away from the usual mundane roundabouts you see.
-With the help of Lisa McKnight Landscape & Garden Designer we drew up plans to represent a storage unit and cardboard boxes in the form of box topiary to adorn this space such as below.
+With the help of Lisa McKnight Landscape & Garden Designer, we drew up plans to represent a storage unit and cardboard boxes in the form of a box topiary to adorn this space such as below.

 With all this biodiversity planting we were delighted to receive our certificate of participation in the All Ireland Pollinator Plan.
 This a super initiative run by Biodiversity Ireland and Bord Bia – Irish Food Board encouraging the protection of pollinators in Ireland.

 Below are a few more pictures of the roundabout.
-We would like to thank the Limerick city and county council for developing the roundabout sponsorship scheme.
+We would like to thank the Limerick City and county council for developing the roundabout sponsorship scheme.
 Our aim was to brighten up the city in a small way with this lovely installation and long may it last.
 We hope you like it.